 On occasion we may need to change the accommodation listed above.
 If this happens, your replacement accommodation will be of the equivalent standard or higher.
 In the rare instance this is not possible, we will contact you in advance.

 A good mix of walks and sightseeing.
 Walks are between 3 and 8 miles (5-13km) with some significant ascent.
+One of the walks has a short steep descent.
 Walks can be through jungles, rice fields, temple complexes with steps, and towns.

 Day 1: flight from the UK.